adminspotter/r9/README.md

 * CentOS Linux 6/7
 * Ubuntu GNU/Linux Trusty (via [Travis CI](https://travis-ci.org))
-* MacOS X Mavericks - ElCapitan
+* MacOS X Mavericks - High Sierra

 As long as your platform contains the typical POSIX libraries, you should at least be in the ballpark.
 Most other Linuxes should be